mui/material-ui/docs/src/pages/guides/minimizing-bundle-size/minimizing-bundle-size.md

 ## Bundle size matters

-The bundle size of Material-UI is takenvery seriously, so [size-limit](https://github.com/ai/size-limit) is used to prevent introducing any size regression.
+The bundle size of Material-UI is taken very seriously, so [size-limit](https://github.com/ai/size-limit) is used to prevent introducing any size regression.
 The size of the bundle is checked at each commit:
 - When importing **all the components**.
 This lets us spot any [unwanted bundle size increase](https://github.com/mui-org/material-ui/tree/v1-beta/.size-limit#L4).